USMLE Step 1 and 2 Prep Platform Reviews: Brosencephalon

-Who knew there were more flashcard resources out there than Quizlet!
+Who knew there were more flashcard resources out there than Quizlet for your USMLE Step 1 or 2 studies!
 Right?
 Well, if you have begun studying for the USMLE (or have read our other posts in this series), chances are that you already know the importance of flashcards– and that there are many great flashcard resources out there.
 But are all resources created equal?
 We’ve sent some of our most experienced tutors to test out different flashcard sites to let you know how effective they actually are.
 Today we are reviewing Brosencephalon, whose tagline is, “Thoughts, ideas, and resources for Medical Education.”
 But just how great is the Brosencephalon resource?

 - Spaced repetition makes memorization efficient and effective